 When I was growing up we had many varieties of Chutney.
 The season of the year was a really important factor in all the recipes and ingredients.

 Tomato Chutney is a classic among all the winter chutneys.
 It is tangy, sweet, quick, and delicious.
 You can compare this chutney to a preserve since it has a shelf life of about two weeks and it is cooked in sugar/jaggery.

-These days every thing is available year round so the concept of seasonal dishes is all but lost.
-Still, when winters come I love to make my favorite Tomato Raisin Chutney.
+These days everything is available year round so the concept of seasonal dishes is all but lost.
+Still, when winters come I love to make my favourite Tomato Raisin Chutney.

 What Ingredients are Needed for Tomato Chutney?